uiceds/project-team-front-row/manuscript.md

 ## Abstract {.page_break_before}

 #### Description
-The dataset that will be used for this project is the Fatality Analysis Reporting System created by the National Highway Safety Administration.
-The data will be obtained from the NHTSA’s FARS database, which is publicly accessible.The FARS dataset is available in the CSV format.
-The specific subset data that our project will be focused on is labeled "accidents.csv" and includes 32K+ instances and 52 columns.
-The columns descriptions are described in the Fatality Analysis Reporting System (FARS) Analytical User’s Manual 1975-2015 and in the below table:
+In this analysis, traffic data from the Fatality Analysis Reporting System (FARS) created by the National Highway Safety Administration (NHTSA) is used to predict where traffic accidents are most likely to occur spatially and temporally.
+FARS is a nationwide census that records information on every fatal motor vehicle accident in the United States.
+The FARS dataset for the year 2015 is available in the CSV format.
+The specific subset data that this project will be focused on is labeled “accidents.csv” and includes 32K+ instances and 52 columns.
+The columns are described in the FARS Analytical User’s Manual and in the below table:

 | Column        | Description         |
 |:-----------------:|:-------------:|